-It is more popular to travel India between November and March.
-While with easy accessibility of air-conditioned hotels, transport and leisure facilities,summer is also welcomed by many travelers.
+It is more popular to travel to India between November and March.
+While with the easy accessibility of air-conditioned hotels, transport, and leisure facilities, summer is also welcomed by many travelers.

 Language & ReligionIndia is a place where various religions coexist.
 Hinduism prevails and around 80% of the populations are Hindus.
 Muslims is the second largest religious community.
 Besides, Christians, Sikhs, Buddhists, Jains, Parsis, Jews, and Bahais account for the rest of the country's population.